 How can you be a germ buster?

 - People frequently touch their eyes, nose, and mouth without even realizing it.
-And germs can enter the body through the eyes, nose and mouth and make us sick.
+And germs can enter the body through the eyes, nose, and mouth and make us sick.
 So be conscious of your behaviors, and try not to touch your face.

 - Wash your hands, wash your hands, wash your hands.
 Studies show (6) that washing your hands is the number one way to prevent the spread of bacteria and viruses.
 And to really be a germ buster, you need to wash your hands briskly for a minimum of 20-seconds.
 That’s about as long as it takes to sing the Happy Birthday song—most people don’t wash their hands long enough.
 It’s the brisk rubbing your hands under running water that removes germs more than soap.
 So if you don’t have any soap, just rub those hands extra briskly.
 And avoid using the antibacterial soaps and hand sanitizers.
 Those just dry your hands out and contribute to bacteria becoming resistant to antibiotics.

 - Not near any water to wash your hands?
 Don’t worry, use a natural spray hand cleaner like Neal’s Yard Remedies Organic Defense Hand Spray or make your own with this DIY hand cleaner recipe.
 They are both full of essential oils that kill germs on contact.
-Plus they smells delicious too!
+Plus they smell delicious too!
 Keep one in your purse, car, desk, and kid’s backpacks for clean hands on the go.
 And once you’ve sprayed your hands, take a deep inhale and a few atomized particles of essential oils will infuse your nose and kill any bacteria on contact.

 - Avoid shaking hands with people if you can help it.
-Ever notice how other cultures kiss each other on the cheek, or air-kiss?
+Ever notice how other cultures kiss each other on the cheek or air-kiss?
 Fewer germs are spread that way.
 They don’t go grabbing someone’s hand that they don’t even know, let alone where that hand has just been?!
 I don’t even want to think about it…yikes!

 - If you do end up getting sick, be sure to sneeze or cough into the crook of your arm, NOT into your hand.
-School kids have been taught that for years now, but adults still sneeze or cough into their hand…then turn around and shake someone else’s hand, or grab a door knob, or push that grocery cart… you get the picture.
+School kids have been taught that for years now, but adults still sneeze or cough into their hand…then turn around and shake someone else’s hand, or grab a doorknob, or push that grocery cart… you get the picture.
 Also, if you catch a cold or flu, please STAY HOME from work.
 Going to work when you’re sick does nothing but spread germs, and no one wants that.
 (7)

 While it can be beneficial to come into contact with some germs to help our immune system develop antibodies to fight off major illness, during cold and flu season I err on the side of doing everything I can to avoid those cold and flu germs.
 This includes always having my own pen with me, and not using pens in public places like banks, stores, etc. Pens are rife with germs.
 I also wash my hands (or use my natural hand cleaner) after using an ATM, pushing a shopping cart, touching a door handle, pumping gas, using someone else’s phone or keyboard, or riding the bus.
 This might seem a little OCD, but those are the places where cold and flu germs hang out most.
 And I rarely get sick.